-12. Smart Mobility Initiative (TES, ITS, DASH, OEM, APD)
+9. Smart Mobility Initiative (TES, ITS, DASH, OEM, APD)

 The City's Smart Mobility initiative is keeping City streets safe and running smoothly in the near term, while also laying the groundwork for emerging technologies that will shape transportation over the next five, 10, 20 years and beyond.
 The intent of these intelligent transportation system (ITS) projects is to will improve mobility throughout the city and create a technology infrastructure that will allow incorporation of future, yet to be developed emerging technologies such as autonomous self-driving vehicles.
 There are three ITS projects that are currently planned or already in progress; ITS Integration (broken into 5 phases), Transit Vehicle Signal Priority, and Adaptive Signal Control.
 These projects will enable City staff to use sensors and cameras to monitor live traffic and road conditions to better manage the traffic signals along major corridors, will improve transit service on key bus routes, and will install a series of "smart" traffic signals that can adapt to changing traffic conditions in real time.
+This project is being coordinated with the City's municipal fiber project.

-13. Sanitary Sewer Master Plan Update (TES, AlexRenew, DPI, RPCA, PZ)
+10. Sanitary Sewer Master Plan Update (TES, AlexRenew, DPI, RPCA, PZ)